 SUBMIT A PROPERTY HISTORY

-We are regularly adding more information about selected properties on the Trail:
+We are regularly adding more information about selected properties on the Walk:

 We are encouraging locals to submit history about their Greytown properties.
 If you are not a Greytown resident but have information about any of the heritage trail properties, we encourage you to get in touch.
 Download the form here: